peterhinch/micropython-micro-gui/README.md

 code.

 See `gui/demos/qrcode.py` for a usage example.
-The demo expects `uQR.py` to be located in the root directory of the target.
+The demo expects `uQR.py` to be located in 'optional_extras/py/' on the target.

 ###### [Contents](./README.md#0-contents)